maximilianschmitt/full-stack-react/readme.md

 };
 ```

-In `server.js` there are a few lines of code that make this possible.
+In `server.js` there are about 10 lines of code that make this possible.
 If the `Ip` component had a child `RouteHandler` with its own `prepareForRequest` method, it could pass through the child state through props:

 ```jsx
 <RouteHandler initialState={this.props.initialState.child} />